rdeneau/gitbook-safe-clean-archi/domain-workflows/effectful-program.md

     abstract member Run: 'arg -> Program<Result<'ret, Error>>
 ```

-The design is structured around three interfaces:
+The design relies on three interfaces:

-- `IDomain` is almost a marker interface, requiring to implement the domain `Name`, mainly for observability purposes.
-For each, we will create a dedicated type, typically a single-case union `type MyDomain = MyDomain`, implementing `IDomain`—more details to come.
+- `IDomain`: Nearly a marker interface, requiring implementation of the domain `Name` property primarily for observability.
+We create a dedicated type for each domain, typically a single-case union like `type MyDomain = MyDomain`, implementing `IDomain` (details follow).
-- The two other interfaces—`IDomainWorkflow<'dom>` and `IProgramWorkflow<'arg, 'ret>`—must be implemented by each domain workflow.
-They have been split in two to follow the *Interface Segregation Principles*, as explained in the design guidelines above.
+- `IDomainWorkflow<'dom>` and `IProgramWorkflow<'arg, 'ret>`: Both must be implemented by each domain workflow.
+They're separated to follow the *Interface Segregation Principle*, as described in the design guidelines.
-  - `IDomainWorkflow<'dom>` is also a kind of marker interface, indicating the underlying `Domain`.
+  - `IDomainWorkflow<'dom>`: Another marker interface indicating the underlying `Domain`
-  - `IProgramWorkflow<'arg, 'ret>` introduces the `Run` method to implement by each workflow, using the `program` computation expression—hence the return type: `Program<Result<'ret, Error>>`.
+  - `IProgramWorkflow<'arg, 'ret>`: Introduces the `Run` method that each workflow must implement using the `program` computation expression, resulting in the return type `Program<Result<'ret, Error>>`

 {% hint style="info" %}
 #### Note

-In this design, there is a single type—`Error`—for the entire solution.
-To get separated error types by domain, you can replace the `Result` type by following the [Fault Report pattern](https://paul.blasuc.ci/posts/fault-report.html), another nice F# design mixing FP and OOP described by Paul Blasucci.
+This design uses a single `Error` type across the entire solution.
+To achieve domain-specific error types, consider replacing `Result` with the [Fault Report pattern](https://paul.blasuc.ci/posts/fault-report.html), an elegant F# design combining FP and OOP principles, described by Paul Blasucci.
 {% endhint %}

 ### Interpreter

-The `Interpreter` is a sealed class, with a single instance per domain.
-Although using a regular F# module would have been possible, this class-based design offers the following advantages:
+The `Interpreter` is a sealed class with a single instance per domain.
+While an F# module could have been used, the class-based design provides these advantages:

-- A class fits nicely with the *Safe Clean Architecture* and its usage of *Dependency Injection*, especially when you need more dependencies like a logger.
+- Better alignment with *Safe Clean Architecture* and *Dependency Injection*, particularly when additional dependencies (e.g., loggers) are required
-- This "closure" over a domain would not be possible with a design based on an F# module.
+- Domain-specific "closure" behavior that wouldn't be achievable with an F# module

 Let's review the code: